Utena - Anthy and Utena in the Apocalypse Saga

 The episode is Nanami’s Egg.
 The conversation establishes a parallel with Buddhism that is part of Utena’s underlying structure, and the rest of the episode illustrates the parallel.

 In episode 28, the first of Ruka’s two episodes, Utena brings up Ruka.
 Anthy says Utena seems to have something on her mind—without suggesting that it’s Ruka.
-Utena says she doesn’t know why, but her heart is pounding.
+Utena answers that she feels uneasy without knowing why.
+Her word can mean she feels a premonition.
+I suppose it is like Juri’s premonition in episode 36, seeing Utena return from the Second Seduction.
+It must be the premonition of being corrupted in episode 30, or of Akio’s whole upcoming plot.

 Episode 29 is the second Ruka episode.
 Ruka crushes Shiori with his rejection.
 Utena (with little insight into the situation) asks Juri to talk with Shiori.
 She can’t accept that Juri would ignore a friend in need.
 (When Juri does try to help Shiori, Shiori only becomes more poisonous.)
 In bed at night, she tells Anthy that she doesn’t understand it—is that really how Juri feels?
 Anthy answers that maybe it is part of her feelings.
 People sometimes do or say things they normally would not.
 Utena: You too?
 Anthy again nearly confesses her problems.